Run Me to Earth: Title

 The novel's title is taken from W. S. Merwin's poem "Peire Vidal", which is quoted at the beginning of Run Me to Earth following the author's note:

 Publication and promotion

 Run Me to Earth was published by Simon & Schuster on January 28, 2020.

 On February 6, 2020, Yoon promoted the novel in an appearance on Late Night with Seth Meyers.

 Reception

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the novel received a cumulative "Rave" rating based on 15 reviews: 9 "Rave" reviews and 6 "Positive" reviews.

 Kirkus Reviews gave the novel a favorable review, writing, "Yoon's imaginative prose and affection for his characters make the story larger than a look at the ways people survive."

 Publishers Weekly called the novel "a finely wrought tale about courage and endurance" and praised Yoon's "eloquent, sensitive character study of Alisak."

 In his review for The New York Times, writer Tash Aw called the novel an "intense meditation on the devastating nature of war and displacement."

 The novel was longlisted for the 2021 Andrew Carnegie Medal for Excellence in Fiction.